Tur-'Abdin Region

 Hidel

-Hisno d'Kifa: A town and a great citadel overlooking the Tigris, between Amid and Jazirat Ibn 'Umar.
+Hisno d'Kifo: A town and a great citadel overlooking the Tigris, between Amid and Jazirat Ibn 'Umar.
 Once the capital of a branch of the Ayyubid state until the beginning of the sixteenth century, it is now a small village.

 Hisno d'Shu'o